oleksandr/django-buildout-layout/README.md

     nginx                            RUNNING    pid 54958, uptime 0:00:02
     watchmedo                        RUNNING    pid 54960, uptime 0:00:02

-As you can see we have a *backend& process running, which is a Django application served via gunicorn.
+As you can see we have a *backend* process running, which is a Django application served via gunicorn.
 The *nginx* process is a web-frontend that proxies requests to *backend* and handles the uploads using a nginx uploads module (<http://www.grid.net.ru/nginx/upload.en.html>).
-The *watchmedo* process is listening to changes in the <root>/src/project folder for *.py changes and restarts the backend if the code if modified.
+The *watchmedo* process is listening for changes in the <root>/src/project folder filtering *.py files and restarts the backend if the code if modified.
 In this way we have a *reloadable* behavior of Django's *runserver* command.